Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Is selling time getting longer in Thailand as of 2026?

-One clear reason selling time can lengthen in Thailand is affordability pressure from high mortgage rejection rates of 40 to 70%, which shrinks the pool of qualified buyers and forces sellers to either wait longer or accept price reductions to close transactions.
+One clear reason selling time can lengthen in Thailand is the combination of high household debt and mortgage rejection rates, which reduces the pool of qualified buyers and forces sellers to wait for cash buyers or the small share of applicants who can secure financing.

 Is it realistic to exit with profit in Thailand as of 2026?